Nature-Based Homeschool Enrichment

 Open to homeschool students ages 5-9.

 Held in our Living Classroom, this program will dive into nature-based learning, working with animals, plants, soil, cooking, and more.
-Students will learn about scientific topics like birds, ecosystems, mammals, geology, kingdoms & classifications, botany, weather & water and more!
+Each semester, students will learn about a different scientific topic including birds, ecosystems, mammals, geology, kingdoms & classifications, botany, weather & water and more!

 All curriculums will come from the science curriculums created by The Good & The Beautiful.
-Students will leave with a science journal of the activities and topics they have learned to replace a science course.
-This program can count as a science course while allowing students opportunities to get experiences with the course subjects and spending time outdoors and socializing with their peers.
+Students will leave with a science journal of the activities and topics they have learned.
+This program can count as a science course while allowing students opportunities to get experiences with the course subjects, spend time outdoors, and socialize with their peers.
 Students will need to bring lunch.

-The Explorers will meet from 9am-2pm on Thursdays.
+The Explorers will meet from 9am-2pm on Tuesdays from August 18 – December 8.

 Nature Trailblazers